upday/upday.github.io/_posts/blog/2017-01-02-dwh-part1_getting_started.md

 modified:
 categories: blog
 author: tino_noack
 excerpt: We would like to share our first approach towards a custom data warehouse solution.
-This is based on the kinds and the amount of data we have to process.
+This is based on the amount and type of data that needs processing.
 We describe DWH components and identify tools which can be applied for implementation.
 We also introduce a data lake as a more 'Big-Data-friendly' but provisional solution.
 tags: [Data, DWH, Data Warehouse, Big Data, Data Platform, Data Lake]
 image:
-date: 2016-12-22T00:00:00-04:00
+date: 2017-01-02T00:00:00-04:00
 ---

-This is part one of a <a href="../dwh-01">series of articles</a> in which we would like to share our journey with you and our experiences towards a custom data warehouse solution.
+This is part one of a <a href="../dwh-01">series of articles</a> in which we would like to share our journey and our experiences towards a custom data warehouse solution.
-Part one starts with a brief introduction to upday including the kinds of data we work with and a description of our working environment.
+Part one starts with a brief introduction to upday including the types of data we work with and a description of our working environment.
 Furthermore, we come up with a tentative definition of a data warehouse (DWH), describe components regarding our use case, and identify tools which can be applied for implementation.
 Finally, we introduce a data lake as a more 'Big-Data-friendly' but provisional solution.